 How to make top tasks easier to do

 - Remove content.
-With a big website and numerous content authors coming and going, content adds up.
-It's a lot easier to add content than delete it.
+With a big website and numerous content authors coming and going, content tends to add up rather than filter down.
 This results in a lot of low-quality content.
-Remove this to make top tasks easier to find.

 - Write as succinctly as possible.
 It's easy to hammer out walls of text.
 It's hard to find out exactly what's important to your user and use as few words as possible.
 Same principles as Copywriting 101.